NUST alumna builds world’s first eco-friendly aircraft engine

 It is worth mentioning that Dr Sarah completed the major portion of her project in Pakistan, under the supervision and support of her father, who acted as an external supervisor for her invention that was granted 2 international patents.

 During her PhD at Cranfield, she developed the entire engineering model for the project.
 Being the only female student of her Mechanical Engineering batch at NUST, and having accomplished what no one else in Aerospace Engineering has so far achieved, Dr Sarah sets a dazzling example for women in Pakistan and all over the world, to set high ambitions and pursue them against all odds.
-Dr Sarah is a living proof of the exceptional talent and dynamism that Pakistanis, specifically Pakistani women, possess, and how they strive to serve society through their innovations.
+Dr Sarah is a living proof of the exceptional talent and dynamism that Pakistanis possess.

 Dr Sarah, who has the honour of being the first female Mechanical Engineering graduate of NUST (class of 2001), grew up under the mentorship of highly accomplished parents – her mother a PhD in Quantum Chemistry, and her father a renowned Physicist and Scientist.
 Her project, on which she has been working for the last two years, is now set to be officially launched in the latter half of 2020.